Government Canyon State Natural Area, San Antonio

 Admission

-- Reservations are recommended and can be made online.
-Admittance is sometimes limited during popular times like weekends and holidays.
+• Reservations are recommended and can be made online.
+At times, admittance is sometimes limited during popular times like weekends and holidays.

 What You’ll Find at Government Canyon State Natural Area

-- Joe Johnston Route: 5.7-mile roundtrip; moderate-challenging; this popular trail passes an area inhabited by Native Americans, the dinosaur tracks, and the Zizelmann House from the 1880s.
+• Joe Johnston Route: 5.7-mile round-trip; moderate-challenging; this popular trail passes an area inhabited by Native Americans, the dinosaur tracks, and the Zizelmann House from the 1880s.
 At the Zizelmann House, there’s a trail sign for the Overlook Trail (1.01 miles) to the left.
-Take the Overlook Traill for a nice view over the treetops and for a peek down at the dinosaur tracks below.
-Otherwise, you can turn around and go back to the trailhead.
-Another option is to continue on to subsequent trails.
-See the trail map for details.
+Take the Overlook Trail for a nice view over the treetops and for a peek down at the dinosaur tracks below.
+Otherwise, you can go back to the trailhead.

-- Far Reaches and Twin Oaks Loop: 9.0 miles round trip; challenging; another trail offering views.
+• Far Reaches and Twin Oaks Loop: 9.0 miles round-trip; challenging; views.

 Location